eliofio/PrOpRe/README.md

 1. Calculation of the all-atom _RSD map_ between each frame and the other frames, requiring alignment between each frame pair.
 2. Construction of a dendrogram based on the all-atom RSD map of the trajectory using the average linkage UPGMA algorithm.
 3. Cutting the dendrogram to determine the cutoff value that allows for the distinction of all atomistic conformations.
-4. Starting with a number of retained sites equal to N<sub>atoms</sub> - 1, a random mapping is proposed.
+4. Starting with a number of retained sites equal to N<sub>atoms</sub> - 1, a random mapping is proposed (example in **Figure 2**).
 Then, the _RSD map_ of such subset of atoms is calculated.
 Finally, based on the pre-determined cutoff, the number of clusters at that cutoff is enstablished for this configuration, and the H<sub>s</sub>-H<sub>k</sub> point is computed.
 5. Steps 4 is repeated for a specified number _M_ of mappings (by default, _M = 50_).
 6. Gradually reducing the number _N_ of retained sites, steps 4 and 5 are iterated until no atoms are retained.
 7. Finally, a complete curve of H<sub>s</sub>-H<sub>k</sub> points is drawn, ready for analysis, with the primary goal of calculating the optimal number of sites (look **[Section 6](#6---hs-hk-plotpy)**).